-Part-Time Formula One Involvement
+Part-Time Formula 1 Involvement

-After a DNS at the 1968 Italian Grand Prix, Andretti’s first Formula One race was the United States Grand Prix a month later where he became the first driver to start his first F1 race from pole.
+After a DNS at the 1968 Italian Grand Prix, Andretti’s first F1 race was the United States Grand Prix a month later where he became the first driver to start his first F1 race from pole.
 Andretti was offered a full time Lotus seat after Clark’s untimely death at the end of the season, but declined due to American racing commitments.
 1969 only consisted of three F1 starts that all resulted in retirements, but Andretti notably won the Indianapolis 500 that year.

 The following season, he achieved his first F1 podium at the 1970 Spanish Grand Prix driving a STP March and finishing behind Jackie Stewart and Bruce McLaren.

-Scuderia Ferrari
+Part-Time Scuderia Ferrari Seat

 Andretti signed with Ferrari in 1971 to race a partial season, and won his first F1 race with the Italian team.
-Despite being offered the position of No. 1 driver for 1972 by Enzo Ferrari himself, Andretti declined another full-time Formula One opportunity but still competed in several rounds with Ferrari that year.
+Despite being offered the position of No. 1 driver for 1972 by Enzo Ferrari himself, Andretti declined another full-time F1 opportunity but still competed in several rounds with Ferrari that year.

 Andretti entered the 1976 Brazilian Grand Prix with Lotus due to Parnelli opting to skip the season opener.
-After returning to the American team for the next two rounds, Parnelli pulled out of Formula One and Andretti drove for Lotus for the remainder of the season.
+After returning to the American team for the next two rounds, Parnelli pulled out of F1 and Andretti drove for Lotus for the remainder of the season.
 Andretti would stay with the British team until the end of the 1980 season, taking the bulk of his Formula wins and podiums and most notably the 1978 world title.

 Alfa Romeo, Williams, and Ferrari